-When Bondi Rescue star Anthony ‘Harries’ Carroll isn’t busy saving the hoards of locals and tourists at Sydney’s Bondi Beach he loves spending time with his adorable sons, two-and-a-half-year-old Billy and baby Leo.
+When Bondi Rescue star Anthony ‘Harries’ Carroll isn’t busy saving the hoards of locals and tourists at Sydney’s Bondi Beach he loves spending time with his adorable sons, sons Billy and Leo.

 But when they’re out and about in the harsh Aussie sun together, ‘Harries’ also knows he can’t drop his guard for a second.